magento/merchdocs/src/sales-channels/amazon/creating-assigning-catalog-products.md

    When creating catalog products for multiple selected listings, the product settings entered are applied to all the listings.

    - Set the **Enable Product(s)** toggle to Yes or No (required).

-<br />**Yes**: Select this option to make the product eligible for your Magento storefront sales.<br />**No**: Select this option to make the product ineligible for your Magento storefront sales.
+      **Yes**: Select this option to make the product eligible for your Magento storefront sales.

+      **No**: Select this option to make the product ineligible for your Magento storefront sales.

    - For **Categories**, assign a category for the product (optional).

-<br />Click the drop-down arrow and click a category checkbox to select the product's category.
+      Click the drop-down arrow and click a category checkbox to select the product's category.
 Click **Done** when finished.

    - For **Website Ids**, select the website (storefront) for which the product to be associated.

-<br />The options in this list are dependent on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.
+      The options in this list are dependent on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.

-   - For **Attribute Set Id** (required), select an option in the drop-down.
+   - For **Attribute Set Id** (required), select an option.

-<br />"Default" is the default selection.
+      "Default" is the default selection.
 The options in this list are dependent on your Magento [attribute sets]({% link stores/attribute-sets.md %}) you have configured.

-   - For **Visibility**, select an option for the new product in the drop-down.
+   - For **Visibility**, select an option for the new product.

-<br />**Not Visible Individually** (default): The product is not included in your storefront listings, although it might be available as a variation of another product.**Catalog**: The product displays in your catalog listings.<br />**Search**: The product is available for search operations.<br />**Catalog and Search**: The product is included in catalog listings and available for search operations.
+      **Not Visible Individually** (default): The product is not included in your storefront listings, although it might be available as a variation of another product.**Catalog**: The product displays in your catalog listings.

+      **Search**: The product is available for search operations.

+      **Catalog and Search**: The product is included in catalog listings and available for search operations.

-   - For **Assign Tax Class**, select an option for the product in the drop-down.
+   - For **Assign Tax Class**, select an option for the product.

-<br />The options that display in this list are dependent on the [tax classes]({% link tax/tax-class.md %}) you have configured.
+      The options that display in this list are dependent on the [tax classes]({% link tax/tax-class.md %}) you have configured.

    - When complete, click **Create Catalog Products**.